Jeet-Simar/Project2063/README.md

 # Scenarios to test:

 # Device limitations for the project:
-Needs to have a registered gmail account, a google account, a microphone, a camera.
+Needs to have a registered gmail account, a microphone, a camera.

 Please note any device limitations in the project documentation included with the app.